-Badly written content can cost you visitors in several different ways.
+Badly written content can make your visitors want to leave for several reasons.

-If it’s unclear, reads awkwardly or doesn’t make sense it will confuse your visitors and have them reaching for the ‘back’ button.
+If it’s unclear, reads awkwardly or doesn’t make sense it will confuse your visitors.

 And if it’s not written for your target market, it won’t ‘speak’ to your visitors as effectively as it needs to — so they won’t be engaged or compelled to read on.

 How to write better content for your website